its-ham/protocol/README.md

 Rather than allocating a portion of the supply to the founding team, HAM is being distributed in the spirit of Satoshi, and applied by YFI: no premine, no founder shares, no VC interests — simply equal-opportunity staking distribution to attract a broad and vision-aligned community of meat eaters.

-The initial distribution of HAM will be oddly distributed across as many as 18 different staking pools.
+The initial distribution of HAM will be oddly distributed across as many as 20 different staking pools.
 These pools have been chosen intentionally to reach a broad swath of the overall degenerate community, many of which [don't like sweet potatoes](https://github.com/gam-finance/yam-protocol).

 These pools will be deployed over a 4 to 8 week period.

 Following the launch of the initial distribution pools, a second distribution wave will be incentivized through multiple HAM Uniswap pools as well as other mechanisms.
 These pools will allow Uniswap's TWAP-based oracle to provide necessary input as the basis for rebase calculations, as well as provide liquidity for the rebase to purchase assets for the treasury.

+After the launch of all pools, the initial rebase will be activated and governance will be turned over to token holders.

 ## Rebases